 Avoid smoking cigarettes or consuming nicotine in other ways.
 One study published in the Journal of Sexual Medicine in 2008 found that men given nicotine showed low erectile response to erotic material — a factor that may make it harder to feel aroused during sexual activity.

 Reduce your alcohol intake to no more than two servings per day.
-In one study from 2007 in men with alcohol dependence, researchers found that the amount of alcohol a person consumes is the most significant predictor of developing sexual dysfunction out of the things they tested for.
+In one study from 2007 of men with alcohol dependence, researchers found that the amount of alcohol a person consumes is the most significant predictor of developing sexual dysfunction out of the things they tested for.

-Seeking psychotherapy could be beneficial, as it can be used to treat performance anxiety, stress and other factors that can contribute to erection problems and loss of erection when you want it most.
+Seeking psychotherapy could be beneficial, as it can be used to treat performance anxiety, stress, and other factors that can contribute to erection problems and loss of erection when you want it most.

-If you think that a psychological problem could be contributing to weak, partly flaccid or inconsistent erections, talk to a medical professional.
+If you think that a psychological problem could be contributing to weak, partly flaccid, or inconsistent erections, talk to a medical professional.

 Depending on your needs, your therapist may suggest an approach such as cognitive-behavioral therapy (CBT) to overcome negative thoughts and work on your self-esteem to return your erectile function.